 "ADVOCACY IS TAKING ACTION TO HELP PEOPLE SAY WHAT THEY WANT, SECURE THEIR RIGHTS, REPRESENT THEIR INTERESTS AND OBTAIN SERVICES THEY NEED.
 ADVOCATES AND ADVOCACY SCHEMES WORK IN PARTNERSHIP WITH THE PEOPLE THEY SUPPORT AND TAKE THEIR SIDE.
 ADVOCACY PROMOTES SOCIAL INCLUSION, EQUALITY AND SOCIAL JUSTICE"

-The advocacy scheme will be structurally independent from statutory organisations and preferably from all service provider agencies.
+The advocacy scheme will be structurally independent proactive statutory organisations and preferably from all service provider agencies.
 The advocacy scheme will be as free from conflict of interest as possible both in design and operation, and actively seek to reduce conflicting interests.

 The advocacy scheme will ensure advocates are prepared, trained and supported in their role and provided with opportunities to develop their skills and experience.

-The advocacy scheme will have a written policy describing how to make complaints or give feedback about the scheme or about individual advocates.
+The advocacy scheme will have a written policy describing how to make complaints or give feedback about the proactive or about individual advocates.
 Where necessary, the scheme will enable people who use its services to access external independent support to make or pursue a complaint.